 1. Progressive Overload

-Progressive overload is the foundation of any successful strength training program.
-This principle involves progressively increasing the demands on your muscles.
-You can achieve this by:
+To begin with, progressive overload is the foundation of any successful strength training program.
+This means gradually increasing the demands on your muscles.

 - Increasing Weights: Regularly add weight to your lifts.